Rose Hips: Nutrients, Uses, and Interesting Facts

 The male part of a flower is called the stamen.
 It consists of an anther, which produces pollen grains, and a stalk called a filament that attaches the anther to the flower.
 Pollen grains produce sperm nuclei.

-A fruit, such as a rose hip, develops after pollination and fertilization.
+A fruit develops after pollination and fertilization.
 During pollination, pollen grains land on the stigma of a flower.
 Each pollen grain produces a tube that grows through the style to the ovary.
 The pollen grain sends a generative nucleus into the tube.
 This nucleus divides into two sperm nuclei during its journey down the tube.
 The sperm nuclei reach the ovary and enter an ovule.

 Each ovule contains an egg cell and an endosperm mother cell.
 The egg cell is fertilized by one of the sperm nuclei and develops into an embryo.
 The endosperm mother cell joins with the other sperm nucleus and then produces endosperm, a material that acts as food for the embryo.
 The overall process is known as double fertilization.